 - Build positive working relationships within the team that supports a fragile X child

 The programme was introduced in workshops in Wellington and Auckland in March 2007 and has subsequently been presented to parents, teachers, specialists and support staff at schools in Auckland, Thames, Taupo, Gisborne, Masterton, Levin, Lower Hutt, Christchurch, Dunedin and Milton.
 Feedback on the programme has been overwhelmingly positive.

 The programme seminars and accompanying resources can be downloaded here:

 Resource files are on their way.

-If you are interested in learning more about the programme or would like to arrange a presentation at your school, please contact Anita.
+If you are interested in learning more about the programme or would like to arrange a presentation at your school, please contact Andrea.